Living Kidney Donation

-To begin the process, donors must call the living donor coordinator at 913-588-0266 to provide background information.
+To begin the kidney donor evaluation, donors must call the living donor coordinator at 1-913-588-0266 to provide background information.
 Donors must also fill out the donor questionnaire online or discuss by phone.

-- Test for match or explore additional options
+- Test for kidney match or explore additional options

 Once we receive the questionnaire, we may request the donor's medical records and take a crossmatch blood test to determine if the donor is a match.
 This test can be performed at any local laboratory.
 If multiple interested donors are a match, we will proceed with only 1 donor at a time to step 3.
-We may also explore options such as paired exchange or potential chains.
+As part of the kidney donor screening, we may also explore options such as paired exchange or potential chains.

 - Informed consent visit

 The potential donor will visit our clinic for a day-long assessment by our living kidney donor team.
 A 24-hour urine collection should be performed the day before clinic and brought in for the appointment.
 Labs will be taken and a chest X-ray and EKG will be performed.
 Our team will also schedule a computed tomography arteriogram (CTA) of the abdomen for another day.
 Donors age 50 or older will need an echocardiogram and colonoscopy.
 Female donors will need an updated mammogram and pap smear.

 The donor will also meet with the living kidney donor team, which consists of:

 - Transplant surgeon

 - Living donor advocate